 Lovers of the “Sunshine State” bicker over which is the best of Florida, East or West?
 The Atlantic or the Gulf Coast?
 We like both, and especially love the southernmost point of Key West.
 We have reviewed Miami’s steamy South Beach and boat-capital Fort Lauderdale on Florida’s eastern shore.
 The beaches and bars are plentiful, and these Florida coast ports are ideal for a stay over before or after a cruise ship vacation to the Caribbean.
-On the west coast, we love the sunsets, the sand beaches, the vibe – not so fancy or crowded.
+On the West Coast, we love the sunsets, the sand beaches, the vibe – not so fancy or crowded.
+Crystal River, Homosassa and Inverness are great old-Florida town with tons of water ways, parks, preserves and manatees.

-Sarasota is the best of the west coast, with its stunning Keys, offering a fantastic relaxed Florida vacation full of nature, art, seafood, and culture.
+Sarasota is a hub on the west coast, we especially like its stunning Keys, offering a fantastic relaxed Florida vacation full of nature, art, seafood, and culture.
 See our Top 10 Things To Do in Sarasota, Venice and Nokomis Florida:

 Kayak around Lido Key for the best on water experiences, explore dense draping mangroves in your low kayak, and cruise quietly by grand waterfront mansions.
 You are sure to spot some manatees in the inter-coastal inlets, these gentle sea cows are pretty slow moving, some are even photogenic.
 Reserve your kayak or a guided tour with Sea Life Kayak.